 Earthwatch Institute launched the Urban Resiliency Program recognizing the need for more data-driven solutions and civic engagement in addressing urban challenges.
 The program started in 2014 in Los Angeles to fill critical research needs about creating resilient urban environments and providing opportunities for the public to become involved in doing real science about their local environment in a fun way.
 While the program began in the Southern California area, we aim to expand and engage people globally.

-Co-designed and co-produced as a large scale collaborative venture, the Urban Resiliency program works with Dr. Darrel Jenerette and his lab at University of California Riverside, and many other partners to create field research programs that engage the public and lead to more informed decisions.
-To support this research, program partners are then engaged in specific citizen science activities across greater Los Angeles to contribute the large quantities of data needed to improve our understanding of how our actions can help build a more resilient urban biosphere.
+Co-designed and co-produced as a large scale collaborative venture, the Urban Resiliency Program works with Dr. Darrel Jenerette and his lab at University of California Riverside, and many other partners to create field research programs that engage the public and lead to more informed decisions.
+To support this research, program partners are then engaged in specific community science activities across greater Los Angeles to contribute the large quantities of data needed to improve our understanding of how our actions can help build a more resilient urban biosphere.

 Earthwatch volunteers bring their knowledge, passion, and experience to support our work, improve scientific understanding, and inspire change across all touch-points in their lives.
 Our vision is a world in which we live sustainably, in balance with nature.

 In an increasingly urbanized world, green space is growing more important